mechabubba/bear/README.md

 sudo systemctl daemon-reload
 sudo systemctl enable sandplate
 ```
+**IMPORTANT NOTES:**
+- the ``sandplate.service`` file can be renamed to _anything_ you want, i.e renaming the file to mybot.service would change the command structure to ``sudo systemctl enable mybot``

+- Make sure to change the following in the service file **_before enabling the service or reloading the daemon_**:
+  - ``User`` > Change to the linux user you want the bot processes to run as
+  - ``Group`` > Optional parameter, can either be removed or you can define the linux user group ``User`` is part of
+  - ``WorkingDirectory`` > The absolute path of the bot's root directory
+  - ``ExecStart`` > Provide the command you want the bot to run with when you the service is started

+If you want to learn what you can do more with the service file, check the <a href="https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files">overview by Digital Ocean</a>
 ## Contributing

 If you'd like to contribute to sandplate or get involved, read our [contributing](CONTRIBUTING.md) file!
 Reporting issues, bugs, and requesting features are also described there.